Open Brain (AI Memory)#

 File Attachments (Images, PDFs)#

 Open Brain supports saving file attachments alongside thoughts using MinIO as an S3-compatible object store.
-Files are stored in a private Supabase Storage bucket (brain-attachments) backed by a Longhorn PVC.
+Files are stored in a private Supabase Storage bucket (brain-attachments) backed by a local-nvme PVC on nuc2.

 How it works#